Skip to main content

 Again, let’s refer to how Howard fares with Eunice versus Judy.
 Under the handle of the tightly wound Eunice, Howard is little more than a finger puppet, reciting the words that Eunice trains into him to impress his superiors.
 With Judy, Howard not only has an intellectual equal, he not only has a lot more fun, he’s also more alive.
 Where Eunice trains Howard on the art of conformity, Judy is drawing Howard into circumstances where he must take charge, even if she is kind of forcing him into it.
 In this way, Howard almost derives his masculinity from Judy.
 And that's the central irony of this film, and romance as a whole.
 Howard can only "man up" by wholly embracing what a fulfilling romance has to offer.

 Where does this leave the film’s gender dynamics?
 Full of contradictions.
 Even as the story flexes Judy’s excellence and autonomy, the story remains firmly Howard’s.
 Howard is the one with the internal journey, and the actions of the story all revolve around what will happen to him.
-Yet Howard is also posited as a non-agent in his own life until his living anima plucks him from stale existence and forces him to live his best life.
+Yet Howard is also posited as a non-agent in his own station until his living anima plucks him from stale existence and forces him to live his best life.

 Maybe the whole experience was a bit of an embarrassing situation for Howard, but how else would he have gotten to race across San Francisco wearing a Chinese dragon?
 As Michelle Williams’ character sings in The Greatest Showman, “But it’s all an adventure, it comes with a breathtaking view/Walking a tightrope with you.”
-Or as Judy herself says at the end of the film, “wasn’t it kinda fun, though?”
+Or as Judy herself says at the end of the film, “wasn’t it kinda fun?”

 "That's All, Folks!"

-Depending on who you ask, rom-coms have kind of struggled to find an audience over the last few decades.
+Depending on who you ask, rom-coms have struggled to find an audience over the last few decades.
 Julia Roberts has recently revealed that part of the reason she went 20 years without doing a rom-com is that she hadn’t been given any interesting scripts for the genre during that time.
 Christopher Orr wrote for The Atlantic in 2013

 “Among the most fundamental obligations of romantic comedy is that there must be an obstacle to nuptial bliss for the budding couple to overcome.
 And, put simply, such obstacles are getting harder and harder to come by.
 They used to lie thick on the ground: parental disapproval, difference in social class, a promise made to another.
 But society has spent decades busily uprooting any impediment to the marriage of true minds.
 Love is increasingly presumed—perhaps in Hollywood most of all—to transcend class, profession, faith, age, race, gender, and (on occasion) marital status.”

 In the time since Orr's article, rom-coms have found something of a second life on streaming venues.
 Netflix's Top 10 is regularly dominated by films like Always Be My Maybe.
 But these films have a harder time finding a footing on the big screen.
+Part of that might be because Mom and Dad can't stop you from marrying a garbage truck driver anymore.
+But when I continue to observe the internal dissonance men experience with society telling them they need to be two opposite things at the same time, I think a part of that reason also has a lot to do with the way 50% of the population has trained itself to look down on the genre, less because they're annoyed by rom-coms and more because they're scared of it.

 Howard, Bobby, and perhaps many men offscreen shirk from the madness of a partnered life, repulsed by the reminder that the self-made construct of manliness is insufficient, if it ever existed to begin with.
 There’s an underlying fear that lasting romance might sap the man of their manhood, but opening oneself up to lasting love demands the full presence of one’s emotional faculties, to live life without defenses or safeguards.
 What could be more manly than that?